Easy Tomato Basil Pasta Sauce

 - Canned Whole Tomatoes: Whole tomatoes retain their flavor better than crushed tomatoes.

-- Yellow Onion: A bit on of onion helps sweeten the tomatoes.
+- Yellow Onion: A bit of onion helps sweeten the tomatoes.

-- Granulated Sugar: This is a must if your tomato sauce needs more to sweeten it.
+- Granulated Sugar: This is a must if your tomato sauce needs to be sweetened.

 See the recipe card below for more information on ingredients and quantities.